FLock-io/llm-loss-validator/README.md

 - `CUDA_VISIBLE_DEVICES=0`: Specifies which GPU to use. `0` indicates the first GPU.
 Adjust this based on your available GPUs.
 - `--hf_token`: Your Hugging Face token, required for accessing certain models.
 This should token should have write access.
 - `--flock_api_key`: Your FLock API key.
 - `--task_id`: The ID of the task you want to validate.
-If you are validating multiple tasks, you can pass a list eg. if you are validating tasks 8 and 9, you can pass `--task_id 8,9`
+If you are validating multiple tasks, you can pass a list [e.g.](https://github.com/2000kazim) if you are validating tasks 8 and 9, you can pass `--task_id 8,9`
 - `--validation_args_file`: The path to the validation arguments file.
 - `--auto_clean_cache`: A flag to determine whether to automatically clean the model cache.
 - `--lora_only`: A flag to indicate whether to validate only repositories with LoRA (Low-Rank Adaptation) weights. `True` means only LoRA weights will be validated.
 This is useful for validators with limited network bandwidth, as LoRA weights are significantly smaller (10-500 MiB) compared to full model files (>10 GiB).